 Some pets’ ears are droopy, others stick straight up, but regardless of what they look like, they all need to be cleaned when they get dirty.
-Give your pet’s ears a quick check once a week to see if they need to be cleaned.
-If they do, how do you go about it?
+We recommend giving your pet’s ears a quick check once a week to see if they need to be cleaned.
+If they do, how should you properly go about it?
 Do you clean a dog’s or cat’s ears the same way you clean your own?
 Globalvet has all the info you need to quickly and easily clean your pet’s ears.

 Your pet’s outer ear is divided into three parts: the pinna, the vertical ear canal, and the horizontal ear canal.